Yunoia/front-end-assignment/README.md

 Your coding test assignment and goals are:
 1. Click this link -> https://projects.invisionapp.com/share/SJEN0CKUG#/screens
 2. Review the app - you should be able to access “inspect mode” to see all the sizes and colors
 3. Implement this design using any technologies you like (SASS/LESS/SCSS are prefered over simple CSS yet not obligatory).
-So  you have complitly freedom here.
+So  you have complete freedom here.
    * All assets are downloadable in inspect mode
    * Feel free to use ipsum lorem / random image generators.
    * Masonry grid is a big plus, but not required